DogeProtocol/go-dp/README.md

 ## Go DP

-go-dp is a Golang implementation of the Doge Protocol blockchain node client.
+go-dp is a Golang implementation of the Quantum Coin blockchain node client.
 This is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum).
 DP quantum coin is a quantum resistant blockchain.

 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/bbbMPyzJTM)